Javier Milei, a radical libertarian populist, elected president of Argentina

 With his shock of unruly hair and long sideburns, Milei's outspoken style and outrageous antics have drawn comparisons to politicians like President Donald Trump and Brazil's Jair Bolsonaro.

+The reaction in the region was more mixed.
+Colombia's left-wing president Gustavo Petro congratulated Milei on his victory, but said the result was "sad for Latin America."

+The president of the largest economy in South America was more conciliatory.
+Posting on X, formerly known as Twitter, Brazil'sLuiz Inácio Lula da Silva wrote, "I wish good luck and success to the new government.
+Argentina is a great country and deserves all our respect.
+Brazil will always be available to work together with our Argentine brothers."

-The 53-year-old is known for his eccentricities and brash statements.
-A climate denying provocateur, he once described Argentine Pope Francis as "a filthy leftist" and a supporter of communists.
+The 53-year-old president-elect is known for his eccentricities and brash statements.
+A climate denying provocateur, Milei once described Argentine Pope Francis as "a filthy leftist" and a supporter of communists.
 He has never married, says he is a tantric sex expert and considers his five Bullmastiff dogs, cloned from a past pet, his "four-legged children."
+Milei will take office on Dec.
+10.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.